 This after-care program supports the success of Phoenix “graduates” by maintaining a connection for years to come for youth who have “aged out” of Phoenix.

 1992 Supervised Apartment Program (SAP) launches - renamed 'Phoenix Homes for Independence' (PHI) in 2016

 This semi-independent housing program provides a live-in support person who is available to youth as they prepare for independent living.
 By 1993, Phoenix had founded three supportive homes for youth 16 – 24 years old.

 The program was renamed in 2016 to better reflect its nature.
-PHI includes three homes - not apartments - for youth who reside as roommates, where one roommate is a Phoenix staff member.
+PHI includes three homes.
 Young people living in this program are developing abilities and skills to live independently.

 1992 First Annual Nutcracker Luncheon - renamed in 2015 to 'Phoenix Holiday Luncheon'

 Phoenix’s first signature event is born.
 The first luncheon is held in the basement of St. Andrew’s Church.
-It now sells out to crowds of 800+.
+It is now a holiday tradition in the region, selling out to crowds of 1000 guests.

 1994 Phoenix Centre for Youth (PCFY) opens its doors